12 Of The Most Common Food Intolerances

 4. Fructose

-Fructose, a FODMAP sugar, is one of the more common intolerances.
-Fructose intolerance is where the body lacks the enzymes needed to breakdown fructose.
+Fructose, one of the FODMAP sugars, is also a relatively common intolerance on its own.
+Fructose intolerance occurs when the body lacks the enzymes needed to breakdown fructose.
 (6) This causes a build up of fructose, which is toxic to the liver.

 5. Histamine

-A histamine intolerance is when your body cannot produce enough enzymes to break down histamines or it produces too many.
 Your body releases histamines naturally in response to allergens.
-Many foods contain histamines or cause a release of more in your body.
+Many foods also contain histamines or cause a release of more in your body.
+Histamine intolerance happens when there's an imbalance between the amount of histamine in your system and your body's ability to break it down.

-Histamine intolerance is like an allergic reaction but without the allergen.
-The symptoms of this intolerance are similar to those of other allergic reactions (e.g. runny nose, nausea, headache, fatigue, etc.).
+Histamine intolerance often presents like an allergic reaction but without the allergen.
+The symptoms may be similar to those of other allergic reactions (e.g. runny nose, nausea, headache, fatigue, etc.).
+However, some people experience different kinds of symptoms related to inflammation throughout the body.

 Learn more: Histamine Intolerance: Causes, Symptoms, and Natural Treatments